nramenta/flow/README.md

 The output of macros are by default unescaped, regardless of what the current `autoescape` setting is.
 To escape the output, you must explicitly apply the `escape` or `e` filter.
-Inside the macros themselves, autoescape works as usual and depends on the current autoescape settings.
+Macro calls that are used as part of an expression will be escaped depending on the current `autoescape` setting.
+Inside the macros themselves, escaping works as usual and depends on the current `autoescape` settings.
 Undefined macros returns null when called.
-This allows you to do the following:

-    {{ @my_custom_macro or @template_default_macro }}

-Macros are inherited by extending templates and at the same time override other macros with the same name in parent templates.
+Macros are inherited by extending templates and at the same time overrides other macros with the same name in parent templates.

-Declaring macros inside blocks or other macros is a syntax error.
-Redeclaring macros in a template is also a syntax error.
+Defining macros inside blocks or other macros is a syntax error.
+Redefining macros in a template is also a syntax error.

 ### Importing macros